benzhou1/smart-motion.nvim/lua/smart-motion/collectors/README.md

 end
 ```

-Gathers lines from the buffer but does NOT extract words or targets.
+✅ Gathers lines from the buffer but does NOT extract words or targets.

 ---

-## Example: treesitter_functions.lua (Collecting Function Definitions)
+## Example: `treesitter_functions.lua` (Collecting Function Definitions)

 ```lua
 function collect_treesitter_functions(ctx, cfg, motion_state)